 Boundaries.
 The word that gets thrown around like confetti.
 Even from those who you should actually be setting boundaries with.
 Now that’s ironic.

 Toxicity is something that I have known since the minute I took my first breath.
-Breed into it like some warrior princess or some shit like that.
+Breed into it like some warrior princess.
 Toxicity and elasticity rhyme.
 That’s a little ironic too.
 The toxicity is the environment, the people, the abuse.
 Elasticity, or rather, neuroplasticity, is how the brain changes how it looks and how it works.
-The neural pathways are paved for those who endure neglect and abuse to continue to endure it, over and over and over.
+The neural pathways are paved for those who endure neglect and abuse and continue to endure it, over and over and over.

 I had a counselor tell me once that the way I was reacting to a situation was a “trauma response”.
 I was curious, and shocked.
 That shit happened a long time ago, it was behind me.
 I’m a nurse, a mother, a sister, a friend, a partner.
-I did do some research at the time and it made sense, the shit I went through growing up, the toxicity, literally changed my brain.
-But I didn’t stick with that counselor, and I started to feel better, and life got busy.
-The bipolar moods waxed and waned, but not so bad that I couldn’t function regularly.
-I just kept taking my meds, kept seeing a *different* counselor, and went on with business as usual.
+But, knowing it and doing something about it are different things.
+I did do some research at the time, but I didn’t do anything about it.
+I started to feel better, and life got busy.
+My moods waxed and waned, but not so bad that I couldn’t function regularly.
+I just kept taking my meds, and went on with business as usual.